Skip to main content

-Rostrevor College has a rich history of educating boys in the Edmund Rice tradition since its foundation over a century ago.
 Established in 1923 by the Christian Brothers, under the direction of the first Headmaster Brother Purton, Rostrevor’s purpose was to cater for the overflow of boarding students from Christian Brothers College on Wakefield Street.
-The first boarders lived on the top floor of the iconic Rostrevor House, which was built decades before in 1858.

 In the early years, there were 90-100 boarders attending classes alongside roughly 75 day students.
 During this time, Rostrevor was not its own school, but was considered a second campus for CBC.
-All Leaving students were taught at Rostrevor, and players for sporting teams were selected from both campuses.
+All ‘Leaving’ students were taught at Rostrevor, and players for sporting teams were selected from both campuses.

-In 1939 the current College Chapel was built and Murray Gates were erected, and in 1941 a new dormitory was built to cater for the influx of students seeking boarding during WWII.
+In 1939 the current College Chapel was built and the Murray Gates were erected, and in 1941 a new dormitory was built to cater for the influx of students seeking boarding during WWII.
 This building is now the Mary Fountain Music Centre.

 In 1943 the campus officially split from CBC to form Rostrevor College – a name up to that time was unofficially used by most community members.
 The Murray Gates at the top of Moules Road cemented the change, with the words ‘ROSTREVOR COLLEGE’ permanently noting the new identity of the campus.